-Parkinson’s Fitness is a non-profit organization dedicated to fighting Parkinson’s disease through personalized exercise training classes, and arts and movement programs.
+Parkinson’s Fitness is a non-profit organization dedicated to fighting Parkinson’s disease through ability-based exercise and movement training classes, and arts and educational programs.
 We hope our first-hand experience will help those facing the challenges of Parkinson’s disease.

-Parkinson’s Fitness programs are located in communities on Boston’s North Shore and seek to educate otherwise healthy individuals and families to:
+Our programs are located in communities just north of Boston, where we seek to educate otherwise healthy individuals and families how to:

 - establish empowering physical and cognitive goals;

-- find a welcoming location to share with others the challenges and triumphs of living with Parkinson’s
+- find a motivational, welcoming, educational environment in which to share with others the challenges and triumphs for living well with Parkinson’s

 About the Founders